 The short-term pain will mean long-term gain in the form of powerful tracking for both your website and app.

 Wondering what's in store for your school with Google Analytics 4?
 We’re happy to report it’s mainly good things!
 GA4 is designed to be more user-friendly, with a smoother setup process and easier navigation to simplify your school website tracking.
-GA4 also offers more granular data tracking, allowing you to monitor individual user behaviour across multiple devices and platforms.
+GA4 also offers more granular data tracking, allowing you to monitor individual user behavior across multiple devices and platforms.
 This means you can get a better understanding of how your community is interacting with your school's website and digital content.

 Overall, GA4 boasts more advanced machine learning capabilities, such as predictive analytics, which can help you better anticipate and respond to your audience's needs.
 Though it might feel frustrating to need to switch up your system, the exciting new features will give you deeper insights into your school's digital marketing efforts and make it all worthwhile.